Dendro-X0/OpenDeploy-CLI/docs/configuration.md

 Behavior:

-- On subsequent runs of `opendeploy start`, the wizard loads these defaults and uses them as initial values.
+- On subsequent runs of `opd start`, the wizard loads these defaults and uses them as initial values.
 - Use `--no-save-defaults` to suppress the save prompt at the end of the wizard.
-- To clear, either delete `opendeploy.config.json` or remove the `startDefaults` property.
+- To clear, either delete `opd.config.json` or remove the `startDefaults` property.